-This mural artwork is the first digital reconstruction of human grey matter of the temporal lobe made with a large-scale and curvature-dependent neuronal circuit builder that I engineered.
-White matter is below these mountains of cells.
+This mural artwork is the first digital reconstruction of human grey matter of the temporal lobe.
+White matter is hidden below this mountains of cells.
 Colors reveal structural properties of the circuit such as layers, cell morphology type and synaptic class.
-Full mural artwork size: 48000*27000px, 4m by 2.2m at 300dpi.
+Full mural artwork size: 47000*27000px, 4m by 2.2m at 300dpi.

 5% of neurons are visualised from a circuit of 50 million cells.
 The system looks so complex that we can hardly distinguish spines – at a very low density per cell here due to memory limit.
 Neither glia nor vasculature are in this model.
 Cell nuclei are visible but there are no other organelles here.

 Paul-Löbe-Haus, Bundestag, Berlin where my artworks were presented.
 Picture by Ansgar Koreng.

 Several mural artworks were commissionned by the Human Brain Project and were revealed at Bundestag German parliament, Paul-Löbe-Haus, Berlin on the 27th of November until December 19th, 2019.
 After that, the exhibition will move to the state parliament of Northrhine-Westfalia in Düsseldorf from January 21st to 31st, 2020.
 Later the exhibition moved to Oslo, Norway from September 16 to 28th 2020, an event organized by the faculties of Medicine and Life Science, University of Oslo.

-Scientific data kindly provided by CNCR Amsterdam, Szeged University, Institut de Neurosciences de Marseilles, Charité University Berlin and Human Brain Project.
+Scientific data was kindly provided by CNCR Amsterdam, Szeged University, Institut de Neurosciences de Marseilles, Charité University Berlin and Human Brain Project.

-For the production of the murals, I engineered software solutions with Python and C++ on top of Blender with my custom modification of Blender 2.81 for large-scale graph visualization with Docker onto a Cray supercomputer at CSCS Lugano, I automatically distributed the computing of these artworks in smaller chunks and I composited the result afterwards.
+For the production of the murals, I engineered software solutions with Python and C++ on top of Blender with my custom modification for large-scale graph visualization.
+This was deployed with Docker onto a Cray supercomputer at CSCS Lugano.

 Special thanks to